opengisch/QField-docs/documentation/how-to/qfield-interface/decorations.en.md

 :material-monitor: Desktop preparation

-If you want to customise your project with "Decorations" in QField this can be done but you need to configure it first in QGIS.
+Customize your project with decorations in QField by configuring them first in QGIS.
-More details you can find in the corresponding [QGIS documentation](https://docs.qgis.org/latest/en/docs/user_manual/map_views/map_view.html#decorating-the-map) <!-- markdown-link-check-disable-line -->
+Read more in the [QGIS Map View Documentation](https://docs.qgis.org/latest/en/docs/user_manual/map_views/map_view.html#decorating-the-map). <!-- markdown-link-check-disable-line -->

-There are several decoration types to choose from:
+Choose from several decoration types:

-- **Grid**: "A map grid" overlays the map with lines or markers at defined intervals providing spatial reference and guidance particularly useful in remote areas.
+- **"Grid":** Overlays the map canvas with lines or markers at defined intervals to provide spatial reference, which is useful in remote areas.
-- **Title Label**: The "Title Label" adds a title to your map, which, for instance, allows you to display the project name.
+- **"Title Label":** Displays a title on your map, such as the project name.
-- **Copy Right Label**: The "Copyright Label" is commonly used for branding purposes, indicating the origin of data sources or showing other information.
+- **"Copyright Label":** Displays data source origins or branding information on your map canvas.
-- **Image**: The image element allows you to directly place a logo, watermark or other means of graphic on your map.
+- **"Image":** Places a logo, watermark, or graphic directly on your map.
-- **Scale Bar**: Unlike the other elements enabling the Scale Bar can directly be done within the QField application settings, allowing for on-the-fly adjustments in the field.
+- **"Scale Bar":** Displays a scale bar on the map canvas, which can be enabled directly inside QField settings.

 ### Grid

 !!!
 Workflow
-    1. In QGIS, navigate to *View* > *Decorations* > *Grid…*.
+    1. In QGIS, navigate to _View > Decorations > Grid..._.
-    2. Check the **Enable Grid** box to activate it.
+    2. Enable the **"Enable Grid"** checkbox.
-    3. Customize the grid's appearance:
+    3. Customize the grid appearance options:

-    - **Grid type:** Choose between **Solid lines**, **Crosses**, or **Markers**.
+        - **"Grid type":** Select **"Solid lines"**, **"Crosses"**, or **"Markers"**.
-    - **Interval:** Set the spacing for the grid lines on both the **X** and **Y** axes.
-    The units are based on the project's Coordinate Reference System (CRS).
+        - **"Interval":** Set grid line spacing along the **X** and **Y** axes based on the project Coordinate Reference System (CRS).
-    - **Line/Marker Symbol:** Customize the color, thickness and style of the grid lines or markers to match your map style.
+        - **"Line/Marker Symbol":** Customize color, thickness, and style for grid lines or markers.
-    - **Draw annotations:** If enabled, this will display the grid coordinates on the map.
-    You can control the font, direction, and distance of the annotations from the map frame.
+        - **"Draw annotations":** Displays grid coordinates on the map canvas, controlling font, orientation, and margin distance from the map frame.

-    Once configured in QGIS, the grid will automatically be visible in QField once the saved project has been synchronized or was transferred manually.
+Once configured in QGIS, the grid displays automatically in QField after synchronizing or transferring the project.

 ### Title Label

 !!!
 Workflow
-    1. In QGIS, go to *View* > *Decorations* > *Title Label...*.
+    1. In QGIS, navigate to _View > Decorations > Title Label..._.
-    2. Check the **Enable Title Label** box.
+    2. Enable the **"Enable Title Label"** checkbox.
-    3. You can input static text or, for more powerful results, use a QGIS expression.
+    3. Enter static text or construct a dynamic title using QGIS expressions.

-    With expressions your title can dynamically change.
-    4. Click the **Insert or Edit an Expression...** button to open the expression builder.
+    4. Click the **"Insert or Edit an Expression..."** button to open the expression builder.

-    *Eg. A common use case is to display the project's title, which is set in the *Project* > *Properties...* > *General* tab.
+    A common use case displays the project title configured under _Project > Properties... > General_:

     ```sql
     -- Displays the title saved in the project properties